Skip to main content

 How quotas affect PVCs

 You can create and resize DFS-backed PVCs as long as the sum of provisioned DFS capacity in a cluster remains within that cluster’s quota.
-If a request to create or resize a PVC would exceed the quota, the request fails with a clear error instead of over-provisioning the cluster.
+If a request to create or resize a PVC would exceed the quota, the request fails with an error instead of over-provisioning the cluster.

 Request a quota increase

-If your workloads require more storage than your current quota allows, contact CoreWeave support to request an increase before PVC creation is blocked.
+If your workloads require more storage than your current quota allows, contact CoreWeave support to request an increase before DFS blocks PVC creation.
 To request a quota increase, contact CoreWeave support and include:

 • Your organization name and Org ID, found in the Settings page.